Why Do Spiders Love My House So Much?

 Seasons

 Speaking of seasons, spiders are very in tune with nature and therefore tend to invade homes more often during specific times of year.
 Many homeowners find that their spider problems increase in winter.
 Spiders are just like us in this regard: they want to escape the cold and snow by staying in a cozy home all winter long!
-If any spiders are living outside your home during the fall, they will start seeking out entry points in the house based on the warmth they feel emanating from the structure.
+If any are living outside your home during the fall, they will start seeking out entry points in the house based on the warmth they feel emanating from the structure.
 Spiders also tend to invade in the summer once the temperatures reach their annual peak, especially if there isn’t any moisture outside.
-It’s also common to find more spiders after a major rainstorm since the pests are desperate to escape the excess water.
-In general, spiders seek out homes when they want to be sheltered from extreme weather on both ends of the thermometer.
+It’s also common to find more after a major rainstorm since the pests are desperate to escape the excess water.
+In general, these arachnids seek out homes when they want to be sheltered from extreme weather on both ends of the thermometer.
 The climate-controlled temperature and artificial light (that attracts the spider’s meals) are major reasons why spiders love our homes.

 Clutter

 The specific area in your home where you tend to find more spiders makes a difference.
-Seeing more spiders in the bathtub versus in the packed garage translates to an entirely different set of problems.
+Seeing a few in the bathtub versus in the packed garage translates to an entirely different set of problems.
 Spiders love cluttered spaces in houses because they have far more hiding spots to choose from.
 Garages, attics, basements, sheds, and cellars tend to attract more spiders purely because of the clutter that often collects there.
 They can even slip into cardboard boxes or plastic bags that sit outside for a while, then accidentally hitchhike straight into the home when the unsuspecting owner brings it inside.
 Spiders seek out all kinds of nooks and crannies to hide within, especially near the vents and windows they enter through.
 They can lay thousands of eggs amidst clutter since they don’t have to worry about predators or adverse weather, which means a full-scale infestation is possible if your stored belongings are haphazardly kept in these types of rooms.

 Moisture

 We often don’t associate spiders with moisture because, unlike mosquitoes and water beetles, they don’t lay eggs or live in the water.
-But spiders need water just like any other creature, especially when the temperature is warmer.
+But they need water just like any other creature, especially when the temperature is warmer.
 In addition to living near a steady food source, spiders also like to have water nearby to quench their thirst.
 This leads them to pursue rooms with excess moisture, like the basement, garage, bathroom, and crawl space.
 If there is a leak anywhere in the house, spiders (among other pests) will seek it out for the moisture it provides.
-Spiders also like humid areas for the combination of warmth and moisture, which is the best of both worlds for them.
+These arachnids also like humid areas for the combination of warmth and moisture, which is the best of both worlds for them.
 They like to live in bathtubs, showers, sinks, and laundry rooms for this reason.
 If you begin finding more spiders near a certain piece of plumbing, there may be an unaddressed leak somewhere in the system.

 Landscaping

 Similar to any pest, spiders can use overgrown greenery to get inside the adjacent home.
 Any plants — bushes, flowers, grass, tree limbs — that touch the house can act as a freeway for creepy-crawlies.
 Once a spider makes its way along the plant up to the house, it can find an entry point near a window, door, vent, or crack.
-Spiders prefer to live in dense shrubbery anyway, as they can easily hide within the greenery and lay their eggs in a hidden corner.
+They prefer to live in dense shrubbery anyway, as they can easily hide within the greenery and lay their eggs in a hidden corner.
 If your yard has seen better days (no judgment here) and the greenery is starting to be more adjacent to your house than before, it could explain why spiders are starting to use your house as their newfound shelter.
 Making sure that your house is free of any cracks, crevices, and gaps is one of the most reliable ways in keeping a spider-free home — no matter how appealing they find your cozy home.

 Pointe’s Efficient Spider Solutions